PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_oscillators.md

 **STOP:** Try building a reaction-diffusion model for the repressilator, assuming that we start with an initial concentration of *X* and no *Y* or *Z* particles.
 {: .notice--primary}

-## Modeling a repressilator with a reaction-diffusion particle simulation

 To build a reaction-diffusion model accompanying the repressilator, we start with a quantity of *X* particles, and no *Y* or *Z* particles.
-We then assume that all three particles diffuse at the same rate and degrade at the same rate.
+We assume that all three particles diffuse at the same rate and degrade at the same rate.

 Furthermore, we assume that all three particles are produced as the result of an activation process by some other transcription factor(s), which we assume happens at the same rate.
-We will use a single type of particle *I* that will be hidden and serves to activate the three visible particles by the reactions *I* → *I* + *X*, *I* → *I* + *Y*, and *I* → *I* + *Z*.
+We will use a **hidden particle** *I* that serves to activate the three visible particles via the three reactions *I* → *I* + *X*, *I* → *I* + *Y*, and *I* → *I* + *Z*, all taking place at the same rate.

-In the previous lesson on the feed-forward loop, we saw that to model a repression of *Y* by *X*, we can use the reaction *X* + *Y* → *X*.
-We combine this reaction with the additional two reactions *Y* + *Z* → *Y*, and *Z* + *X* → *Z* to complete the repressilator model.
+In the previous lesson on the feed-forward loop, we saw that we can use the reaction *X* + *Y* → *X* to model the repression of *Y* by *X*.
+To complete the repressilator model, we will add the two reactions *Y* + *Z* → *Y* and *Z* + *X* → *Z*, having the same rate as the reaction *X* + *Y* → *X*.

-If you have followed our previous tutorials, then you may feel comfortable taking off the training wheels and trying out implementing the repressilator on your own.
-We also are more than happy to provide a tutorial if you find it useful.
+If you have followed our previous tutorials, then you may feel comfortable taking off the training wheels and implementing the repressilator with your own reaction-diffusion model.
+We also are happy to provide the following tutorial.

 [Visit tutorial](tutorial_oscillators){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}